StandUpCode/.github/profile/README.md

 ## Hi there we are StandUpCode

-StandUpCode was founded in 2018 to be a tech community in for Thai developer
+StandUpCode was established in 2018 as a tech community
 2022 StandUpCode transfromed to a software development company

 ### Our Services